Generic name: trandolapril [ tran-DOE-la-pril ]

 Check with your doctor if you have a fever, chills, or sore throat.
 These may be symptoms of an infection resulting from low white blood cells. .

-Check with your doctor right away if you have dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellow skin or eyes.
+Check with your doctor right away if you have pain or tenderness in the upper stomach, dark urine, pale stools, nausea, vomiting, or yellow skin or eyes.
 These could be symptoms of a serious liver problem.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.